 Risk Assessment Services

-CyberSecOp work with you team to developing an effective risk management program is important in building an information security program.
+CyberSecOp work with your team to develop an effective risk management program, Risk Assessment is important in building an information security program.
 Risk management and risk assessment activities will take into account people, business processes (information handling), and technology.

 Risk management is an activity directed towards assessment, mitigation, and monitoring of risks to an organization.
 Information security risk management and risk assessment is a major subset of the enterprise risk management process, which includes both the assessment of information security risks to the institution as well as the determination of appropriate management actions and established priorities for managing and implementing controls to protect against those risks.